cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZTdPpoUp25w?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 In your post, highlight what is interesting about the example and what data made it possible.

-**[Post on iCollege](https://gastate.view.usg.edu/d2l/le/2013035/discussions/List) by 11:59pm on January 19.**
+**Due by 11:59pm on January 19.**

+<a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/le/2013035/discussions/List">Post to iCollege</a>

 <br>

 *** { @unit = "Due Jan 23", @title = "Lab 01", @assignment, @foldout  }